Book-Based Movie Adaptations

 Strange Case of Dr. Jekyll and Mr. Hyde

 Dr. Jekyll and Mr. Hyde (1931) is perverse with a shocking amount of abuse (physical and psychological), rape, and murder.
-These are used in service to the book's themes, which include substance abuse, outwardly good people being evil at heart, and the social hypocrisy of the Victorian era.
+These are used in service to the book's themes, which include substance abuse and the social hypocrisy of the Victorian era.
 Like many from that time, Jekyll presents himself as a respectable gentleman, but it doesn't take much for Hyde to come out.
 The film portrays Hyde as a hairy, fanged man to visually communicate his bestial nature - one that targets vulnerable women like Ivy.
 Upon swapping back to Jekyll his first instinct is to pay Ivy off.
 Class resentment and division also plays a major role, such as with Ivy who wants protection - not money, but doesn't go to the authorities for help because she knows they see her as lowly and beneath their help.

 Comments